timhaintz/timhaintz.github.io/_posts/2018-05-13-What's-for-Dinner-Get-Random.md

              'Chicken and Leek Pie','Shepherds Pie')
 ```
 Those with a keen eye may have noticed *Sharron''s Chicken and Salad*.
 As a single quote is used as an apostrophe, PowerShell thinks the string has finished at *'Sharron'*.
+Therefore, we need to use two single quotes side by side.

 Below is the error without *'Sharron''s'*.